chriskal96/vehicle-routing/README.md

-# Exploring Scotch Whiskies
+# Vehicle Routing Problem

-This repository includes an assignment assigned for the cource "Analytics Practicum 1" offered by the Master of Science in Business Analytics of the Athens University of Economics and Business.
+This repository includes an assignment assigned for the cource "Large Scale Optimization" offered by the Master of Science in Business Analytics of the Athens University of Economics and Business.

 ## Problem